 - same tools as above

-If you are going to give your legs a new tapered look, finish them first and then add the skirt.
-So, lets say you already finished your sofa legs, then your next step would be to attach them back onto your sofa so you can measure the length in between each leg for your skirt.
+If you will give your legs a new tapered look, finish them first and then add the skirt.
+So, let’s say you already finished your sofa legs, then your next step would be to attach them back onto your sofa so you can measure the length between each leg for your skirt.
 I made myself a sketch and numbered each leg before I even tapered them.
-If you skip this step you may end up with the tapered legs in the wrong position.
+If you skip this step, you may end up with the tapered legs in the wrong position.

 Once you have measured and written down all dimensions, it’s time to cut your wood.
 Use a miter saw to complete this task.

-Next step is to add pocket holes, you need two on the outside so you can secure the board to your legs once done.
+The next step is to add pocket holes; you need two on the outside to secure the board to your legs once done.

-Now sand, stain and finish your boards.
-I used the walnut stain and finished them with a clear satin polyurethane.
+Now sand, stain, and finish your boards.
+I used the walnut stain and finished them with clear satin polyurethane.

 Time to add them to your sofa!
-If you have the regular sofa, this will be a breeze, simply flip it over make sure the legs are snugly secured and screw the skirt on.
-You will need to attach extra wood boards to your sofa frame so you have a spot to screw on your L-shaped hinges for the skirt board.
+If you have a regular sofa, this will be a breeze, simply flip it over, ensure the legs are snugly secured, and screw the skirt on.
+You will need to attach extra wood boards to your sofa frame so you have a spot to screw on your L-shaped hinges for the skirting board.

-- We first flip over the short side and the corner (separate) of our sectional, then we attached the short boards first and the long ones next.
+- We first flipped over the short side and the corner (separate) of our sectional, then we attached the short boards first and the long ones next.

-- Turned the sofa over and attached the skirt board to the corner piece legs.
-Leave 1/4inch space from your leg to the skirt (see image below).
+- I turned the sofa over and attached the skirting board to the corner piece legs.
+Leave 1/4-inch space from your leg to the skirt (see image below).

-- Flipped over the longest piece of our sectional, attached the short skirt board, turned it back over, hocked the sofa onto the corner piece and attached the skirt board.
+- Flipped over the longest piece of our sectional, attached the short skirt board, turned it back over, hocked the sofa onto the corner piece, and attached the skirting board.

-- This is the difficult part, but only because the corner piece of your sofa will interfere with the skirt board when you need to hook it in.
-The skirt board will be too long and there is no other way to attach it, believe me – we tried!!!
+- This is the tricky part, but only because the corner piece of your sofa will interfere with the skirting board when you need to hook it in.
+The skirting board will be too long, and there is no other way to attach it.
+Believe me – we tried!!!

-Here is also another option how you can attach the skirt!
+Here is also another option for how you can attach the skirt!

-I am pretty sure you will have questions, so please post them below and I will try to answer them as fast as I can.
+I am sure you will have questions, so please post them below, and I will try to answer them as quickly as possible.